Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

 Observe that $F_q(x,T)$ depends on $a$.
 However, in our estimates the actual value of $a$ will not play a role and so, in accordance with the existent literature, we suppress the $a$ dependence.
-Now, using \cite[Ch.\,16, eqn 1]{Davenport} and \cite[Ch.\,16, Lemma]{Davenport}, we have
+It is worth remarking that $F_q(x,T)$ is real and non-negative.
+To prove this we need to introduce some ideas, which we will exploit also in Section \ref{S4}, contained in a paper by Heath-Brown \cite{HB}.
+We need first to remark that an easy computation gives $W(u) = \int_{-\infty}^{\infty} e^{ivu}e^{-2 \vert v \vert }\, \dx v$ and that, letting